A Very Different Tour, Available All Year.

 The thriving south coast town of Albany was actually the very first British settlement in Western Australia, a year ahead of Perth.
 Its purpose was to keep the French from settling in WA.
 There is enough in and around Albany to fill several days of exploring!
 Plus Albany could serve as a launching pad to head into the deep southern temperate rain forests.
 So many possibilities abound.
 Vine yards, wine, truffles, massive trees, tree top walk.
 Several major national parks, the Blow Holes, whaling station, ANZAC Centre, fantastic and rugged coastal scenery, great restaurants, unique timber.
 The list goes on and on.

 What we have attempted to do is show that the Silo Song tour is not set in concrete [oops] it is just a base to build a very unique few days of a Big Walk About that fits your interests.
 Really we need to chat and craft for you something special and memorable.
-Our Ghecko says it all, “We Know, Because, WE GO!”
+Our Ghecko says it all, “We Know, Because, WE GO” --and we do show!
 How long do you want to be away and exploring?
 ALL of our tours are priced to be a Complete Package, there are no extras and each day is built around keeping you fulfilled with where we go and what we show, plus well fed and well looked after.
 Your satisfaction is our only aim.